 Let’s look at what exactly is low impact cardio and what are its benefits before looking at some exercises.

 Low impact cardio is any continuous exercise that doesn’t increase your heart rate and respiration too much.
 What exactly is too much is highly individual.

-Many trainers consider any type of aerobic exercise where you have one leg at the ground at all times can be considered low impact cardio.
+Many trainers consider any type of aerobic exercise where you have one leg at the ground at all times low impact cardio.
 Another common definition is any type of exercise where you can keep a normal conversation going without running out of breath.

-Low impact cardio offers several beneficial effects to our health and it doesn’t require substantial time to recover from.
-It actually aids recovering from more intense exercise by improving circulation and use of nutrients.
+Low impact cardio offers several beneficial effects on our health.
+And it doesn’t require substantial time to recover from.
+It actually aids in recovering from more intense exercise by improving circulation and the use of nutrients.

 Low activity cardio is important because it can be continued for extended periods of time compared to more intense forms of exercise.
 Time is the most important factor when we look at the overall metabolic effects of exercise.
 Extended low activity cardio like hiking is great for fat and sugar metabolism and heart health.